 This Ham and Cheese Strata recipe is an easy make ahead breakfast casserole made with layers of ham, brioche bread, cheddar cheese and eggs.
 This savory overnight casserole makes a delicious holiday breakfast or brunch!

 Looking for an easy holiday breakfast?
 This flavorful ham and cheese strata recipe is a layered breakfast casserole that's perfect for the holiday season.

 Best of all, you assemble the casserole the night before and throw it in the oven the next morning.
 No need to get up early just to fix breakfast!

 This delicious overnight make ahead casserole is perfect for Christmas morning breakfast or any holiday brunch.
-Serve it on Thanksgiving, Easter, Mother's Day, Father's Day, New Years or for a simple weekend brunch anytime!
+Serve it on Thanksgiving morning, for Easter brunch, Mother's Day, Father's Day, New Years or for a simple weekend brunch anytime!

 - Brioche bread -- I use a sliced loaf